 If you struggle to finish fresh vegetables before they spoil, frozen can be a good option to help you reduce waste in the kitchen or follow a zero-waste regime at home.
 Reducing food waste is so important, especially if you’re hoping to help the planet while keeping your family healthy.

-- Place the desired amount of beans, in a pan of boiling water.
-Add enough water to cover the beans
+- Place the desired amount of beans, in boiling water.
+Add a few splashes of water so that the bottom of the pan is covered in water, you don’t need to cover the beans completely.

 How to Cook Frozen Green Beans in the Microwave